UPPMAX/R-python-julia-matlab-HPC/docs/r/batchR.rst

 .. challenge:: Parallel job run

-   Try running the parallel example with "foreach" from further up on the page.
+   Try making a batch script for running the parallel example with "foreach" from further up on the page.